The Goat Life: Filming

 Although the film is set in Saudi Arabia, the production team was not granted permission to shoot there, hence they had to move to other countries.
 The film's major scenes takes place in desert places.
 Principal photography began on 1 March 2018 with a customary pooja function.
 The first schedule began in Thiruvalla, Pathanamthitta, Kerala, where flashback scenes of Najeeb's life before he arrived in Saudi Arabia was shot.
 At that time, the plan was to complete filming in 150 days spanning 18 months.
 That month, filming also took place at Muthalamada railway station in Palakkad border.
 The Kerala schedule was completed by April first week.
 About 25 percent of the film was finished, with major portions yet to be shot.
 The second schedule began in Jordan in January 2019.
 Prithviraj joined the sets by the end of that month.

 The subsequent schedule, originally charted from March to early April 2020 in the Wadi Rum desert in Jordan, was delayed by the COVID-19 pandemic in Jordan.
 Filming finally began on 16 March.
-However, Omani actor Talib al Balushi and his translator were quarantined, causing him to miss the shoot after Oman evacuated its citizens.
+However, actor Talib al Balushi and his translator were quarantined, causing him to miss the shoot after Oman evacuated its citizens.
 Similarly, a Sudanese actor was quarantined, and some actors were not able to reach the location due to the cancellation of flights.
 Nevertheless, the shoot continued with Prithviraj.
-After Jordan initiated lockdown, Kerala chief minister directed NORKA to provide assistance through Indian embassy.
+After Jordan initiated the lockdown, The Chief Minister of Kerala directed the NORKA to provide assistance through the Indian embassy.
 Since international flights were cancelled, the Jordanian authorities allowed the crew to continue shooting while remaining isolated.
 After eight days of filming, they were forced to stop on 24 March, but they managed to obtain permission to shoot for another 17 days.
 However, the permission was revoked on 27 March after a curfew was imposed.
 Blessy then requested assistance from the Kerala government, through Kerala Film Chamber of Commerce, to repatriate them.
-They stayed idle for the next 32 days, during which Prithviraj further reduced his body mass.
+They stayed idle for the next 32 days, during which Prithviraj further reduced his body weight.
 When restrictions eased, filming resumed in April last week and continued until 17 May.
 The 58-member crew, along with other Indian citizens, were repatriated by the Government of India as part of Vande Bharat Mission and reached India on 22 May.
 In their 70-day stay in the desert camp, they filmed for 25 days.
 Although filming was not finished there, crucial scenes were shot, which required them to return at a later date.
 Even with their original plan, they had to return for scenes featuring an American actor.
 About 50 percent of the film was completed with the schedule.